Tessa’s Recipe Rundown

 Can I Double This Recipe?

 Sure!
-Simply double all ingredients listed to make about 46 cookies.
+Simply double all ingredients listed to make about 46 cookies – no other modifications needed.

 Yes!
 I prefer to make the dough, portion it out, and freeze it inside an airtight container to bake it off whenever the craving strikes!
-Learn how to freeze cookie doughs and bake straight from the freezer here.
+Learn how to freeze cookie dough and bake from frozen here.

 How to Store Chai Sugar Cookies

-These Chai Sugar Cookies will keep well in an airtight container at room temperature for up to 3 days.
-If you want to ensure they stay soft, add a little scrap of bread, a tortilla, or an apple wedge to the container, to prevent the cookies from drying out.
+These cookies will keep well in an airtight container at room temperature for up to 3 days.
+To ensure they stay soft, add a tortilla to the container to prevent the cookies from drying out.

 More Cookie Recipes You’ll Love: